 The submitter will enter their information in the author's area of the Catalyst platform.

-Authors and organizations are entered separately.
-Authors are asked to connect or create an affiliate organization.
-An affiliate organization can be your place of work, i.e., university, company or organization of employment.
-It can also be your association, i.e., the National Association of School Nurses.
-You should search the Catalyst platform for your affiliate organization to see if it is already listed.
+Organizations should be entered separately.
+Authors are asked to connect or create an organization.
+An organization should be your place of work, i.e., university, company or organization of employment.
+You should search the Catalyst platform for your organization to see if it is already listed.
 If you find it, you can add your name to it.

 - Role: Lead presenter, co-presenter, co-author, not presenting.